inferless/speaker-pipeline/README.md

 This will create a copy of the repository in your own GitHub account, allowing you to make changes and customize it according to your needs.

-### Create a Custom Runtime in Inferless
-To access the custom runtime window in Inferless, simply navigate to the sidebar and click on the Create new Runtime button.
-A pop-up will appear.

-Next, provide a suitable name for your custom runtime and proceed by uploading the `runtime.yaml` file given above.
-Finally, ensure you save your changes by clicking on the save button.

 ### Import the Model in Inferless
 Log in to your inferless account, select the workspace you want the model to be imported into and click the Add Model button.